+There are many things to do when you visit Valencia.
 Valencia is the 3rd largest city in Spain.
 This town has a different ambiance as it mixes the old with the new.
 Also it is full of surprises.
 Have you ever heard about the Holy Grail?
-It is the cup which believed to have been used by Jesus Christ at the meal before his death.
+It is the cup which believed to have been used by Jesus Christat the meal before his death.
 Rumors has it that is has been kept in the Cathedral in central Valencia.
 Let’s discover the excitements you can enjoy when you visit Valencia!

 1) Visit Valencia Cathedral and The Holy Grail